 Often an unheated basement, root cellar, or cool extra bedroom to store the tender perennials adequately is unavailable.
 Normal interior temperatures are too warm.
 Most garages, even though attached, can get below freezing during extreme weather, making them too cold for survival.
 If this is your situation, it would be best to grow these plants as annuals instead of perennials.

 Specific Recommendations for Common Tender Perennials

 The storage requirements for several widely grown tender perennials are provided below.

-Carefully dig up the caladiums when the foliage droops and begins to yellow with the onset of cool fall temperatures or wait until after the first hard frost.
+Carefully dig up the caladiums when the foliage droops and begins to yellow with the onset of cool fall temperatures, or wait until after the first hard frost.
 Gently shake the soil from the plants.
-Then place the caladiums in a warm, dry location for 1 or 2 weeks to cure.
+Then, cure the caladiums in a warm, dry location for 1 or 2 weeks.
 Afterward, cut off the dry foliage and bury the tubers in dry peat moss or vermiculite.
 Store the tubers in a cool (60 to 65°F), dry location.

 Dig up the plants after the first fall frost.
 Cut off the foliage.
 Dry the corms or tubers in a warm, dry location for 1 or 2 weeks.
 After drying, bury the corms or tubers in peat moss or wood shavings and store them in an area with a temperature of 55 to 60°F. This storage temperature is a little warmer than most tender perennials.

 Some species and varieties do not form underground structures like corms or tubers.
 Overwinter these plants as houseplants in a warm, bright location.
 Bring them indoors before nighttime temperatures drop below 45°F